miconda/snexpr/README.md

 # SNExpr #

-Strings and numbers expression evaluation with auto-conversion.
+Strings and numbers expression evaluation with auto-conversion for C/C++.

 Examples: